Humanitarian Coordinator

-The Role of the Humanitarian Coordinator
+Role of the Humanitarian Coordinator

-Leadership: The Humanitarian Coordinator & Humanitarian Country Team
+Leadership: The Humanitarian Coordinator and Humanitarian Country Team

 When a humanitarian crisis occurs, the United Nations Office for Coordination of Humanitarian Affairs (UN OCHA) strives to efficiently mobilize and coordinate aid.
 The leader of the UN OCHA, the Emergency Relief Coordinator (ERC), appoints a Humanitarian Coordinator (HC) (also known as the Resident Coordinator (RC) within the country of crisis to establish and lead the Humanitarian Country Team (HCT).
 The HCT's job is to assess the situation, identify and prioritize the needs of victims, and estimate the capacity of the country and its people to respond.

-Purpose: The Importance of Identifying & Prioritizing Needs
+Purpose: The Importance of Identifying and Prioritizing Needs

 In Goma during 1994, many of the failures in aid can be attributed to duplicated services from international aid organizations and wasted resources.
 The Sphere Project was created after that event in order to create a more coherent system of humanitarian aid organizations that could be mobilized when needed.
 Before aid is sent, the HC and HCT perform an initial assessment in order to determine which clusters of aid organizations should be recommended for activation within the country.
 This way, only the aid that is needed as determined by the HC is sent to the country.